devesh-13/Grocery-App/README.md

 Steps to test the App:
 Open cmd
-1)Install python: pip install python
+1)Install python: 'pip install python'
 2)Download the folder from the repository:'Grocery App' 3)Go to the directory run:'pip install -r requirements.txt' on the cmd 4)Run 'main.py' on the cmd